 This exact storyboard in the hands of just about any other animator on the planet would devolve into an unfathomable mess; mainly because even as it currently exists, it IS a mess, but somehow an intensely readable one at that.
 The manic assault by the one-armed character breaks both logic and sanity, to the point where he is literally running on air, while both background and camera attempt to co-exist with this unbound explosion of kinetic energy.

 Bringing things back to Jujutsu Kaisen for a moment, I don’t think there is a more currently relevant example to disprove the rigid technicality of art than the animation of Keiichiro Watanabe.
 These two frames exist back-to-back, diametrically opposed to the Norio Matsumoto example earlier, while the forearm smash from Gojo similarly relies on craftily shifting the camera focus in order to sell the torque on the reverse spin.

-I hesitate to call it smoke and mirrors because that idiom is usually reserved for negative connotations, (and there isn’t a single negative thing about these chicken legs), but in all honesty Watanabe is innovating 2D action animation right now and we should all be taking notice.
+I hesitate to call it smoke and mirrors because that idiom is usually reserved for negative connotations, (and there isn’t a single negative thing about these chicken legs), but in all honesty Watanabe is in a league of his own when it comes to 2D action animation right now and we should all be taking notice.
 What I’ve covered here barely even scratches the surface of what he has managed to accomplish from a mere key animator position in just a half-dozen years of active time.